-Laval Bryant, Manager of Tourism & Groups at The Brooklyn Museum
+Laval Bryant, Senior Manager of Tourism and Visitor Experience

 A native New Yorker born and raised across the street from the museum she now works in, Laval Bryant gives us an exclusive insight into the life at The Brooklyn Museum, their mission to work with the local community and some of her favourite pieces.

 TTG: Tell us about your day to day role at The Brooklyn Museum

 LB: I am the Senior Manager of Tourism and Visitor Experience.
 I oversee tourism, groups, and the overall experience of our visitors.
 Within this role, no day is ever the same, and that helps with exploring new ideas or reprogramming the way we interact with art within visitor engagement.
 I work closely with New York and Company, Brooklyn Chambers, and many other tourism companies on a daily basis.
 I usually start my day off in “the field” which includes outreaching to the community we serve, speaking to potential partners about our offerings, or participating in art collectives.
 In the museum, I collaborate with Curatorial, Marketing, and Museum Educators to create programming that will surround tour offerings to provide a more thematic approach that will relate to our visitors.

 TTG: The Brooklyn Museum is renowned for showcasing striking and highly emotive exhibitions ranging from subjects such as feminism and the Black Power Movement.
 How do you go about telling these stories accurately and respectfully?